-Freeze drying is mainly used to preserve or store temperature-sensitive products: For the part of this method, the product would lose essential and desired properties if preserved or dried by other methods.
+Freeze-drying is mainly used to preserve or store temperature-sensitive products: the advantage of this method is that the product would lose essential and desired properties if preserved or dried by other methods.

-The application of freeze drying is mostly in industries such as pharmaceuticals,
+The application of freeze drying is mostly in industries such as pharmaceutical,

 biology and medicine.
 But freeze-dried food is also available.

-Perhaps a little odd application might be the conservators at the museum who used it
+A perhaps slightly odd application may be the conservators at museums who used

-a frozen solution or preparation without thawing, in other words by sublimation.
-Sublimation, which is the process where the solid phase is transferred directly to a vapor phase, e.g. skip the liquid phase.
-The liquid-to-vapor phase transition that usually occurs in normal drying is replaced by conversion first from the liquid to the solid phase (freezing)
+a frozen solution or/preparation without thawing, in other words by sublimation.
+Sublimation, which is the process where the solid phase transitions directly to a vapor phase, i.e. skip the liquid phase.
+The liquid-to-vapour phase transition that usually occurs in normal drying is replaced by conversion first from the liquid to the solid phase (freezing)

-followed by the solid-to-steam phase (sublimation or freeze drying in the strict sense of the term).
+followed by the solid-to-vapour phase (sublimation or freeze-drying in the strict sense of the term).

-Then a so-called. after drying where you evacuate further to
+Thereafter, a so-called post-drying takes place where you evacuate further to

 The most important phase of the process is actually the freezing phase.

-It determines what the crystal structure of the finished dried product should look like
+It determines the crystal structure of the finished dried product

 or have for function.
-The crystalline structure, solubility, activity, vitality
+The crystalline structure, solubility, activity, life force

-As can be seen in the water phase diagram (Swedish text above), all three phases are in equilibrium at the so-called ”triple point”.
-When an aqueous solution is cooled, crystallization of water begins in most cases below the freezing point (0 ° C).
-At the same time, one should know that all substances have a triple point or eutectic punk and that the values for this triple point differ considerably.
+As can be seen from the phase diagram of water, all three phases are in equilibrium at the so-called ”triple point”.
+When an aqueous solution is cooled, the crystallization of water in most cases begins below freezing (0 ° C).
+At the same time, it should be noted that all substances have a triple point or eutectic point and that the values of this triple point differ considerably.
 This can be seen most clearly if you use ”plain water” and add a little salt.

-The most common freezing method used in laboratories is a common freezer
+The most common freezing method used in laboratories is a regular freezer box

-or freezer.
-The requirement is about -60 degrees C, but most preferably -80 degrees C.
+or freezers.
+The requirement is about -60 degrees C but preferably -80garder C.

 The two main freezing methods used for pharmaceutical products: